Hamburger

 Kuwait

 A foreign entity cannot directly engage employees in Kuwait.
 It must instead set up its own legal entity in Kuwait by partnering up with a Kuwaiti partner (individual or company) which must own at least 51 percent of its shares.
+The exception to this rule is a company established in the Gulf Cooperation Council (GCC), (ie Oman, Bahrain, Saudi Arabia, Qatar, or United Arab Emirates) can set up a company fully owned without the requirement of a Kuwaiti shareholder.
 Once such an entity has been established, it may employ foreign nationals, who need both a residence permit and a work permit, and local nationals, who require a work permit only.
 The only way around this would be to have a secondment-type arrangement, whereby the foreign company appoints a local entity as its commercial agent and the local entity then sponsors the local or foreign national employees of the foreign principal for their work permit.
 The foreign or local national then carries out the operations of the foreign principal in Kuwait.

-The only exception to the foregoing rule is where the foreign entity sets ups its business under Kuwait Direct Investment Authority, which allows foreign companies to establish with 100-percent foreign shareholding and no Kuwaiti involvement.
+The other exception to the foregoing rule is where the foreign entity sets ups its business under Kuwait Direct Investment Authority, which allows foreign companies to establish with 100 percent foreign shareholding and no Kuwaiti involvement.
 However, the approvals for such an entity are subject to stringent criteria and regular monitoring and compliance.

 Luxembourg